QuantEcon/lecture-source-py/source/rst/geom_series.rst

 ==========================================

-We can apply our formula for geometric series to study how interest rates affect values of streams of dollar payments that extend over time
+We can apply our formula for geometric series to study how interest rates affect values of streams of dollar payments that extend over time.

 We work in discrete time and assume that :math:`t = 0, 1, 2, \ldots`
-indexes time
+indexes time.

 We let :math:`r \in (0,1)` be a one-period **net nominal interest rate**